caiotheodoro/synkro/README.md

     Predictions --> ES
 ```

-These additional diagrams provide detailed insights into:
+These diagrams provide detailed insights into:
-1. Order processing sequence with gRPC and event communication
-2. Inventory management with caching strategy
-3. Authentication and authorization flow
+1. Authentication and authorization flow
-4. Event processing and message queue patterns
+2. ML service prediction processes
+3. Notification service event handling
-5. Cache strategy with TTLs and invalidation
+4. Cache strategy with TTLs and invalidation
-6. ML service data processing and predictions
+5. ML service data processing and predictions

 Each diagram uses consistent color coding and styling to maintain readability and shows the specific interactions between services, including:
-- Synchronous communications (REST, gRPC)
+- Synchronous communications (REST)
-- Asynchronous events (RabbitMQ)
 - Caching strategies (Redis)
 - Data persistence (PostgreSQL)
 - Analytics and ML processing (Elasticsearch)

+## Kubernetes Deployment

+The Synkro system is deployed using Kubernetes for container orchestration, providing:

+- Scalability through replica management
+- High availability with multi-pod deployments
+- Resource allocation and limits
+- Health monitoring and self-healing
+- Service discovery and load balancing

+Each service is configured with:
+- Appropriate resource requests and limits
+- Health checks for liveness and readiness
+- Proper service discovery through labels and selectors
+- Namespace organization
+- Persistent storage where needed

 ## Conclusion

 The Synkro system architecture follows modern microservice principles with a focus on:

-- Service independence through gRPC and event-driven communication
+- Service independence through well-defined APIs
 - Clear separation of concerns with specialized services
-- High performance with Rust and Go implementations
+- High performance and scalability
-- Scalability through microservices architecture
-- Comprehensive monitoring and observability
+- Comprehensive monitoring with the ELK stack
 - Security-first approach with OAuth2/JWT
-- Real-time capabilities with gRPC streaming
-- Event-driven architecture using RabbitMQ
+- Event-driven architecture for notifications
 - AI/ML integration for predictive analytics
+- Kubernetes-based deployment for orchestration

 This architecture enables independent development, testing, and deployment of services while maintaining system cohesion through well-defined interfaces and protocols.